OffchainLabs/cargo-stylus/README.md

 ## Optimizing Binary Sizes

 Brotli-compressed, Stylus program WASM binaries must fit within the **24Kb** [code-size limit](https://ethereum.org/en/developers/tutorials/downsizing-contracts-to-fight-the-contract-size-limit/) of Ethereum smart contracts.
-By default, the cargo stylus tool will attempt to compile a Rust program into WASM with reasonable optimizations.
+By default, the `cargo stylus check` will attempt to compile a Rust program into WASM with reasonable optimizations and verify its compressed size fits within the limit.
 However, there are additional options available in case a program exceeds the 24Kb limit from using default settings.
 Deploying smaller binaries onchain is cheaper and better for the overall network, as deployed WASM programs will exist on the Arbitrum chain's storage forever.

-We recommend optimizing your Stylus program's sizes as much as is reasonable, but keep in mind the safety tradeoffs of using some of the more advanced optimizations.
+We recommend optimizing your Stylus program's sizes to smaller sizes, but keep in mind the safety tradeoffs of using some of the more advanced optimizations.
+However, some small programs when compiled to much smaller sizes can suffer performance penalties.

 For a deep-dive into the different options for optimizing binary sizes using cargo stylus, see [OPTIMIZING_BINARIES.md](./OPTIMIZING_BINARIES.md).